IgorWnek/nodejs-robust-boilerplate/README.md

 ### Prerequisites

 - Node.js (v22.0.0 or higher)
-- pnpm (v8.0.0 or higher recommended)
+- pnpm (v9.7.0 or higher recommended)
+- Docker and Docker Compose (for containerized development)

 ### Installation